Eswatini (Swaziland) travel guide

 Road conditions

-The standard of driving in Eswatini is poor.
-Speeding is a problem.
-Minor roads are not well maintained, and road markings are poor.
+The standard of driving in Eswatini is low.
+Slow moving lorries can be a problem, particularly on hills.
+Minor roads are not well maintained with some potholes, and road markings are poor.

 Take care driving in rural areas as animals stray on to roads and cause serious accidents and deaths.
 Avoid driving on rural roads at night – there is a risk of hitting abandoned, unlit trailers and poorly lit heavy vehicles.